seanj06/Burgers-R-Us-P5/README.md

 The Product Detail page is accessible by both clicking on the product image and the product name on the Products page.

-On this page the users are shown the product name, image, price and description.
+On this page, the users are shown the product name, image, price and description.

 From here they can also add the product to their cart by selecting the quantity they want and pressing the add to cart button.